 Is Your Website Working For You?

-There are well over a billion websites in existence today (closer to 1.3 billion according to Netcraft’s latest Web Server Survey).
+There are well over a billion websites in existence today (closer to 1.3 billion according to Netcraft’s latest Web Server Survey) and about 2 billion if you just ask Google, “how many websites are there?” .
 That’s a lot, right?
-If your website is swimming in that pool, it’s pretty difficult to be seen, much less rank with the top competition.
+If your website is swimming in this huge pool, it’s pretty difficult to be noticed, much less rank with the top competition.
 What if I told you that not only isn’t your website ranking in search but when people do happen to find you, they may be judging and discarding you before you even get a chance to explain yourself.
 Hey folks, it’s no secret that users of the internet are fussy and sometimes just downright mean.
 Not anyone reading this article of course, but other users.

 It takes about 50 milliseconds, or 0.05 seconds, for a visitor to your site to form an opinion about your website that determines whether they like it or not and whether they’ll stay to look around or leave in a flash.